ericbuess/claude-code-inspired-dark/README.md

-# Claude Code Dark Theme for Zed
+# Claude Code Inspired Dark Theme for Zed

 A custom dark theme for Zed editor inspired by Claude and Anthropic's brand colors with semi-transparent backgrounds.